-To gain a competitive edge!
+Gain a competitive edge!

-After graduation, another challenge begins: Finding a job when thousands of other graduates are trying to do the same thing.
-This can be a daunting task but co-op graduates have it easier.
-They tend to find jobs faster than other students and at higher salaries.
-Why?
-With the help of the Concordia Institute for Co-operative Education, they have already sharpened their job search skills, their résumé writing skills, their cover letter writing skills, and their interview skills while studying; And they have one year of relevant work experience to put on their résumé!
-Compared to other students, Co-op students to orient their career in the right direction by letting them sample different types of jobs or employers before they graduate.
+After graduation, the challenge of finding a job at the same time as thousands of other new graduates begins.
+Co-op alumni tend to find jobs faster than other students and at higher salaries.
+How?
+With the help of Concordia's Institute for Co-operative Education, they have already sharpened their job search; résumé and cover letter writing; networking; and interview skills while studying.
+They also have between 4 and 12 months of relevant paid work experience to put on their résumé!
+This also allows Co-op students to orient their career in the right direction by letting them sample different types of jobs or employers before they graduate.

 By studying Economics, you will learn that wages should grow when labour demand grows relatively faster than labour supply: The recent surge in the number of Business School graduates in Québec may explain why Economics graduates are now getting a better pay.
 In the job market nowadays, you are not quite unique if you have a Business degree.
 Economists, on the other hand, are in short supply.